Burgula-Dhanush/web_scrapping/README.md

 bash
 Copy code
 python web_scraping_text_extraction.py
-Enter the URL: [URL of the webpage]

-Enter the output directory path: [Output directory path]

-Enter the output file name: [Output file name]

 📝 Note
 The extracted text content will be written to a file in the specified output directory.